gamblevore/speedie/Documentation/MessageClass.md

 You can reuse `.position` to mean something else... without harm... except for the fact that you are losing the original `message`'s position, which is used for error-reporting.
 I have (very rarely) done this, for occasions where I really don't need the error-reporting.

-`Indent` is kind of a special case, in that it does have a real specific meaning but nothing in jeebox or speedie uses it... at least not once past the time that it is parsed.
+`.Indent` is kind of a special case, in that it does have a real specific meaning but nothing in jeebox uses it... past the time that it is parsed.
 I mean you could re-use it but theres not much to use, its only 1 byte.

 `.rangelength` actually isnt even used for error-reporting.
 But why fool with it if you have better properties to use? (`.Flags` and `.Tag` are better.)